puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/comet.md

 - Shortcuts
 - Retrospect - A powerful capability that timelines all artifacts.
 It is based on [Hindsight](https://github.com/obsidianforensics/hindsight)

-You have to use the artemis [api](../../API/overview.md) in order to collect Edge data.
+You have to use the artemis [api](../../API/overview.md) in order to collect Comet data.
-Since Edge is based on Chromium, many of the Edge artifacts will be identical to Chromium
+Since Comet is based on Chromium, many of the Comet artifacts will be identical to Chromium

 Other parsers: